schoukah/drawing_with_code_using_p5.js/02_examples_of_drawing_with_code/README.md

 ## Sol LeWitt

-> One of the most influential and interesting artists of the 20th century, and one who has particular relevance to those interested in Generative Design is Sol Lewitt.
-At his core he was a minimalist, so much so that most of his famous pieces were not even executed by him in person.
+> At his core he was a minimalist, so much so that most of his famous pieces were not even executed by him in person.
 He did not sell paintings on canvases, instead he sold “codes” or procedures with specific instructions that would then be implemented by a draftsman, who was required to faithfully execute the instructions, but whose own hand and judgement led to the final formal outcome of the work.

 <div style='text-align: right'><p>https://generativelandscapes.wordpress.com/2014/08/14/procedural-art-sol-lewitt-example-3-1/</p></div>